A Gift in your Will

 Make a Will Day

-Kelly Duke a solicitor from Argo Life and Legacy will be at Allsworth Court to help you make a Will at various dates as follows:
+Kelly Duke a solicitor from Argo Life and Legacy will be at Allsworth Court to help you make a Will on:

 She has offered her time for free to support the charity, in return for a donation from you to We are Beams instead of a fee.